Root River State Trail

-Root River State Trail and Harmony-Preston State Trail (collectively called the Blufflands State Trail) are a 60 mi paved multi-use rail trail system in the driftless area of southeast Minnesota.
+Root River State Trail and Harmony-Preston State Trail (collectively part of the Blufflands State Trail System) are a 60 mi paved multi-use rail trail system in the driftless area of southeast Minnesota.
 The trail system consists of two main segments, the Root River segment, and Harmony-Preston Valley segment.
 The trails are used mainly for bicycling, hiking, and inline skating in the summer, and for cross country skiing in the winter.
 Much of the trail, especially the Root River segment, is built along a former Milwaukee Road (Chicago, Milwaukee, St. Paul and Pacific Railroad) railbed following the contours of the Root River valley.
 The trail was originally paved in the 1980s, and repaved by June 2008.

 History

 The Root River State Trail was initially authorized by the Minnesota State Legislature in 1971.
 The state of Minnesota bought 49 miles of abandoned rail bed in 1981 for $975,000.
 The Root River State Trail was built on 35 mi of this acquisition.
 Development of the trail started in 1985 and was completed in 1988 with the $2M in state bonds.
 The trail was extended from Rushford to Houston in 1998.
-In 2011, a plan was developed in the legislature to extend the trail 18 mi to Hokah, Miller's Corner, and La Crescent.
+In 2011, a plan was developed in the legislature to extend the trail 18 mi to La Crescent through Hokah.
+As of 2026, no further progress past Houston has been made.
+However, in 2026, funding has been allocated for an extension from Preston west to Forestville, first planned in 2003 and revisited in 2025.